-How to prepare your mental health for days that you are feeling bad
+How to prepare for bad mental health days

 Looking after your mental health on good days can help make the bad days easier to deal with